 The Audit Group maintains oversight responsibility for compliance on behalf of the Board under the direction and guidance of the Association's Chief Risk Officer.
-The Chair of the Audit Group now meets with the Chief Risk Officer before each Audit Group meeting to discuss any compliance issues, particularly in the light of matters raised by the internal audit function.
+The Chair of the Audit Group meets with the Chief Risk Officer as the need arises before each Audit Group meeting to discuss any compliance issues, particularly in the light of matters raised by the internal audit function.
 This follows a recommendation from the EQA Assessor that there be greater dialogue between the internal audit and risk functions.
-At its September meeting the Audit Group approved the Compliance Plan for 2022/23 which includes thematic reviews of Financial Crime; Licence to write risks in Members' localities/broker due diligence; Gifts and Hospitality/Complaints; Cloud computing; and Regulatory roles held by the NEDs and the Managers.